reiver/go-md4/README.md

 ## Examples

-Here is an example of using package md4:
+Here is a simple example of calculating the MD4 digest of data contained in a `[]byte`:

 ```go
 import "github.com/reiver/go-md4"